huongtraa/pp2024/README.md

 =====================================================

 Students are expected to:
-* Fork this repository to your github account
+* Fork this repository to your githsub account
 * Push your commits regularly, with **proper** commit messages

 Student Info
 =========================

-* Student Name: Do Thi Huong Tra
+* Student Name: Do Thi Huong Traa
 * Student ID: BA12-174